Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Lipids, proteins, cytoplasm

 Answer is B: These are the three major constituents.
-Ribosomes and cytoplasm are found inside the cell.
+Ribosomes and cytoplasm are found inside the cell. - Which one of the following organelles is considered as the “energy-producing” centre of the cell?

 A. Rough endoplasmic reticulum